ryansobol/eslint-config-ryansobol/README.md

 ## Philosophy

-While there are many ways to lint an ECMAScript project, the philosophy behind these ESLint rules are the following.
+A major aspect of the [ESLint philosophy](eslint_philosophy) is that it doesn't promote any particular coding style.
+While there are many different styles of writing JavaScript, the ESLint rules in this shareable configuration adhere the following philosophy.

 - Declare all available rules
 - Support ECMAScript 5 and above